-In their short 70 year history of the modern State of Israel, itʼs probably never been more important than it is today to understand what’s happening here, who the players are and what’s at stake.
+In the short 70 year history of the modern State of Israel, itʼs probably never been more important than it is today to understand what’s happening here, who the players are and what’s at stake.
 According to polling data, worldwide support for Israel continues to wane.
 Sadly, that trend extends into the Evangelical Church.
 A recent survey of Evangelicals conducted by Lifeway research suggests a decline in support for Israel among young Evangelicals (18-34) and some experts in Israel question whether they can survive without the support of the United States.

 As an American who spends a lot of time in Israel, I can see plenty of geopolitical reasons to support Israel but that is not my purpose for writing.
 Our reasons for standing with Israel go much deeper than “American interests abroad” or the survival of Western civilization and we certainly don’t take our queue from the media.
 To comprehend Israel both as a modern Nation/State and within its biblical context requires more thought and study than many people have time for.

 We hope this series of articles will help provide you with a coherent rationale to answer the question, why does Israel still matter?

-With that idea as a backdrop let me zoom out to take a look at a basic assumption of mine.
+With that idea as a backdrop let me zoom out to take a look at a basic assumption.
 For centuries the Bibles we read, both the Hebrew Scriptures and the Greek New Testament, have been filtered to us through the minds or lenses of translators from copies of original manuscripts and/or other translations.
-In other words, translators are interpreters… they canʼt help it.
-To do their jobs they must choose words and thoughts from one language to express words and thoughts from another.
+In other words, translators are interpreters… they canʼt help it, to do their jobs they must choose words and thoughts from one language to express words and thoughts in another.